The Omaha Native Indian Tribe

 After settling and living in what is now the Fontenelle Forest area for many decades, the Omaha Tribe encountered difficulties.
 They were still having conflicts with the Sioux, but now the U.S. government wanted the Omaha’s territory to continue expanding westward.
 The Omaha were faced with the option of leaving their lands or making war with white American settlers.

 After much debate, they decided to negotiate with the United States, leading to The Treaty of 1854.
 As part of the treaty, the Omaha agreed to cede their land to the U.S. government and move to a reservation near what is now Macy, Nebraska.
-The fact that they could stay in the Nebraska Territory was significant to the Omaha tribe because at this same time period, many tribes were being forced to move away from their homes and onto reservations in Indian Territory, or modern-day Oklahoma.
+The fact that they could stay in the Nebraska Territory was significant to the Omaha tribe because, at this same time, many tribes were being forced to move away from their homes and onto reservations in the Indian Territory, or modern-day Oklahoma.
 Other terms of the Treaty of 1854 specified that the tribe had to use all the reservation land or the government would take it back.
-They also could not leave the reservation and were not allowed to make war with other Native American tribes or white, American residents who were encroaching on the area.
+They also could not leave the reservation and were not allowed to make war with other Native American tribes or white American residents who were encroaching on the area.